tailscale/tailscale/README.md

 ## About Us

-We are apenwarr, bradfitz, crawshaw, danderson, dfcarney, from Tailscale Inc.
+We are apenwarr, bradfitz, crawshaw, danderson, dfcarney, josharian from Tailscale Inc.
 You can learn more about us from [our website](https://tailscale.com).